 Lu Fraser speaks to Picture Book Snob

 Lu Fraser is the author of The Littlest Yak, which was illustrated by Kate Hindley and published by Simon & Schuster in September.
 This is one of our favourite picture books of all time (read a review) - it's absolutely delightful; amusing, adorable and also quite moving, with beautiful illustrations.
-Gertie is a little yak who longs to be bigger and this is a wonderful story to which both children and their parents can relate.
-I was delighted when Lu Fraser kindly agreed to an interview and answered all my long-winded questions, even though there were millions of them!
+Gertie is a little yak who longs to be bigger and this is a wonderful story to which both children and their parents will relate.
+We were delighted when Lu Fraser kindly agreed to an interview and answered all of our long-winded questions, even though there were millions of them!
 Here's Lu talking about her creative process and inspiration, what it's like to be a writer, her family's favourite books and tea...